Share On

 Emus also require shade.
 The shade source doesn’t matter as long as there is plenty for everyone.
 Trees, shade cloths, or shelters are all acceptable forms of shade.
 Every resident must have access.
 For this reason, it is important to observe group behavior to be sure no one is being bullied and chased away from resources like shade.
 If you have neighboring flocks of emus, it can be useful to use a shade cloth as a barrier between living spaces if you observe confrontational behaviors between groups.

-Due to their inquisitive nature, emus are at particular risk of hardware disease.
+Due to their inquisitive nature, emus are at particular risk of foreign body ingestion.
 They enjoy exploring things in their vicinity, and great care should be taken to clear living spaces of any potential hazards.
 While the skin on their legs is quite thick, the skin on their necks is delicate and can be easily torn on sharp edges and protruding bits of metal.
 Any sort of living space debris must be cleared out daily.

 Predator Proofing